sna-ses/data-preprocessing/README.md

-# data_preprossesing
+# Data preprocessing for SSMdata & SSMviewer
-De B3 a parquet
+A.K.A: de la B3 a los parquets